eu-digital-green-certificates/dgca-verifier-app-ios/README.md

 - **[JSONSchema](https://github.com/eu-digital-green-certificates/JSONSchema.swift).** Library used by core module to validate DCC payload JSON schema.
 - **[SwiftCBOR](https://github.com/eu-digital-green-certificates/SwiftCBOR).** Library used by core module for CBOR specification implementation.
 - **[SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON).** Library used by core module to translate data from JSON format.
-All listed dependencies are already included in the [official EU Digital COVID Certificate Verifier App for iOS] (https://github.com/eu-digital-green-certificates/dgca-verifier-app-ios).
+All listed dependencies are already included in the [official EU Digital COVID Certificate Verifier App for iOS](https://github.com/eu-digital-green-certificates/dgca-verifier-app-ios).
 No new dependencies have been included in the Italian customization of the app.

 ## Support and feedback